Topazstix/mlc-rmccdc-23/README.md

-# ppcc-rmccdc-22
+# Mountain Lion Cyber RMCCDC 2023
-Repository of tools, documents, and materials to be used by the PPCC Cyberclub for RMCCDC
+Repository of tools, documents, and materials to be used by the MLC Cyberclub for RMCCDC